 Our hardware-based data recovery tools are much more complex than consumer-level software applications like SpinRite, Data Rescue, GetDataBack, R-Studio, Stellar Phoenix, Easeus, and OnTrack.

 Our cutting-edge tools work by communicating with the bare hard drive directly, without the need for an operating system (or BIOS) to act as the hard drive’s “interpreter.”
-This is just one of the major difference between software data recovery applications and the professional hardware data recovery tools we use.
+This is just one of the major differences between software data recovery applications and the professional hardware data recovery tools we use.
 Another important difference is the years of research, studying, and real-world practice required to fully achieve their potential.